sakaiproject/sakai/basiclti/docs/ASSIGNMENTS.md

 As of Sakai-21, the Sakai Assignments tool has a new feature to support an "External Tool" / LTI assignment type.
-This assignment type compliments the existing placement types that =have been in Sakai for a long time:
+This assignment type compliments the existing placement types that have been in Sakai for a long time:

 * Lessons Placement - Learning App and External Tool
 * Rich Text Editor Placement